mihaigalos/Drivers/AVR/Software_UART/README.md

 Receive not yet ready.
 Please do not use uart_read().

-Send tested successfuly on a AtTiny85 at:
+Send tested successfully on a AtTiny85 at:
   * 9600bps   8N1 LSB first @ 1, 2, 4 and 8Mhz.
   * 115200 bps  8N1 LSB first @ 8Mhz.
   * 230400 bps  8N1 LSB first @ 16Mhz.